Brownsville Early College High School

-Brownsville Early College High School (BECHS) is a public high school in Brownsville, Texas (USA).
+Brownsville Early College High School (BECHS) is a public high school in Brownsville, Texas, United States.
 It is one of seven high schools operated by the Brownsville Independent School District and classified as a 3A school by the UIL.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
-In 2018, Brownsville Early College High School was ranked the 59th best high school in Texas and 359th in the National Rankings according to the U.S. News & World Report.
+For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.
+In 2018, it was ranked the 59th best high school in Texas and 359th in the National Rankings according to the U.S. News & World Report.

-Brownsville Early College High School does not have school team sports; however, it does offer physical education, also known as PE.
+Brownsville Early College High School does not have school team sports; however, it does offer physical education (PE).